A Guide to Launching a Rabbit Farming Agribusiness [UPDATED]

 [UPDATE]

-• MPBizRabbits Model Pty Ltd assists rabbit farmers to setup rabbitries and develop breeders to a commercial level.
+• MPBizRabbits Model Pty Ltd assists rabbit farmers in setting up rabbitries and developing breeders to a commercial level.
 According to their website, their concept is a buy-back model, they buy all the rabbit products at an agreed price per kg from their breeders.
-They also offer online courses such as ‘Introduction to Rabbit Farming’ and ‘Assistance Breeder Course: How to breed with Rabbits’.
+They also offer online courses such as ‘Introduction to Rabbit Farming’ and ‘Assistance Breeder Course: How to Breed with Rabbits’.

 • Gauteng Rabbit Breeders Association.
-The club caters for the specialist breeder such as the pet bunny producers and commercial rabbit producers.
+The club caters for specialist breeders such as pet bunny producers and commercial rabbit producers.
 They host informative meetings and discussions on topics like ‘How to improve on the rabbits you have’.

 • The Market Opportunities for South Africa’s Rabbit Meat Industry – Final Report by the National Agricultural Marketing Council offers data, statistics and trends in the rabbit industry in South Africa.